On the front line in Wuhan

 Video

-In China the vast majority of deaths from Coronavirus have been in Hubei - the province where the outbreak began.
+Dr Xie Jiang has been fighting the coronavirus in Hubei province, where the outbreak began.

-The BBC's China Correspondent, John Sudworth, has been speaking to one doctor who was on the frontline in Wuhan.

 -